 3. Disclosure of Information to Third Parties

-- We do not rent, sell, or otherwise provide your personally identifiable information to third parties for marketing purposes, without your consent.
-If you do not want to share your personal information with these companies, contact us here.
+- We do not rent, sell, or otherwise provide your personally identifiable information to third parties for their marketing purposes, without your consent.

 - We may share your personally identifiable information with our authorized service providers, for example, those who process credit card transactions for us, or handle our email, or support our web site functionality.
 These companies are authorized to use your personal information only as necessary to provide these services to us.